maria-antonia-analytics/data-analysis-portfolio/README.md

 # Data Analysis Portfolio

-👋 Hi, I’m Maria Moreno
+👋 Hi, I’m Maria Antonia Moreno

 I am an entry-level IT Data Analyst with hands-on experience using Excel, SQL, Python, and Power BI to analyze IT operations data and